-In the world of kettlebells, the 5 minute snatch test is one of the most demanding conditioning tests possible.
-The aim is to complete 100 reps with a given weight in the 5 minutes, this doesn’t leave much time for rest as 20 reps takes on average 45-50 seconds!
+In the world of kettlebells, the 5 minute snatch test is one of the most demanding conditioning tests, the aim of which is to complete 100 reps with a given weight in the 5 minutes, this doesn’t leave much time for rest as 20 reps takes on average 45-50 seconds!

 You could be very fit and strong with a kettlebell, but if your snatch technique isn’t efficient, you’ll gas out before you get the 100 reps.